 b.
 Check which group your car belongs to:

 The amount you pay for your third party car insurance policy partly depends on which group your car belongs to.
-Nevertheless to say, the lowest group of car will be cheaper to insure.
+Nevertheless, to say, the lowest group of cars will be cheaper to insure.
 So, before purchasing your car, it is wise to check which group your car falls in.
-Doing so will prevent you from big surprises when it comes to pay your insurance policy.
+Doing so will prevent you from big surprises when it comes to paying your insurance policy.

 c.
 Improve your car's security system: